Is the CAT Fund still in existence?

 Can I purchase similar CAT Fund coverage now?

-Extraordinary Medical Benefit coverage is optional coverage which can be purchased through your auto insurance carrier.
+Extraordinary Medical Benefits coverage is optional coverage that can be purchased through your auto insurance carrier.
 Contact your auto insurance carrier or insurance agent for more information.

 I paid a surcharge when I received a speeding ticket.
 Does that make me eligible for benefits?